Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Acknowledgement

-\textit{Embedding-Based Data Learning:} In this approach, our goal is to employ a multi-layer perceptron (MLP) projector network as our encoder model, which uses extracted features (embeddings) as input.
-This method is suitable when a fine-tuned face recognition model has already learned meaningful (useful) features from a large and diverse dataset.
-Utilizing these features as input to a machine learning model can potentially offer an improvement over training a model from scratch or fine-tuning a pre-trained model.
-This approach leverages the pre-trained model's ability to capture relevant information and may reduce the computational cost and complexity associated with end-to-end learning from raw data. \autoref{TrainDVPF_FaceRecognition_EmbeddingBased} depicts an example of our training framework for this setup.
+\textit{Embedding-Based Data Learning:} In this setting, we use a MLP projector as the encoder, with pre-extracted face embeddings as input.
+This approach is appropriate when a face recognition model has already learned informative features from a large and diverse dataset.
+Using these embeddings can reduce the computational cost of end-to-end training on raw images while still providing useful input representations. \autoref{TrainDVPF_FaceRecognition_EmbeddingBased} shows an example of our training framework for this setting.